jina-ai/docs/chapters/logging.rst

 output plugins and configurations.

 Although fluentd can be configured to forward logs to the user's preferred destinations, Jina offers a default configuration under `/resources` folder which expects a fluentd daemon to be running inside every machine running a Jina instance or Pea.
 Then the default configuration must be adapted to send the logs to the specific server where the Flow and the dashboard will be run.
 (This default behavior will evolve)

-See default `fluent.conf` configuration provided by Jina.
+See the default `fluent.conf` configuration provided by Jina.
 It takes every input coming in the listening 24224 port and depending on the kind of message, sends it to a local temporary file, from where the Flow will read the incoming file.

 .. highlight:: xml